Old Baltimore Pike: History

 The Old Baltimore Pike was built before 1720.
 The road was known as the Great Road and ran between Head of Elk (now Elkton, Maryland) and Christiana Bridge.
 It was later known as the Christiana-Elkton Turnpike before becoming Old Baltimore Pike.
 This path served as a major connection between Philadelphia and Baltimore in addition to providing access between the shipping area of Christiana Bridge and agricultural areas in northern Delaware, northern Maryland, and southeastern Pennsylvania.
 In 1723, Welsh Tract settlers pushed for the road to be improved.
-This road was part of the Washington–Rochambeau Revolutionary Route that was used by the French army during their march from Newport, Rhode Island to Yorktown during the Revolutionary War, passing through the area in September 1781.
+This road was part of the Washington–Rochambeau Revolutionary Route that was used by the French army during their march from Newport, Rhode Island, to Yorktown, Virginia, during the Revolutionary War, passing through the area in September 1781.

 The road, also known as Old Post Road, was incorporated in 1813 as the Elk and Christiana Turnpike in order to get more money for repairs.
 The turnpike was completed in April 1817.
 As a turnpike, tolls were collected to pay for the maintenance of the road.
 The construction of the New Castle and Frenchtown Railroad lowered the revenues of the turnpike and it became a public road again in 1838.
 The road historically went through agricultural areas; however, the surroundings have become more developed over the years.
 Much of the Old Baltimore Pike remains two lanes.